quasar098/pwcrack-builder/README.md

 # pwcrack-builder

-creative idea where you pipe stdout from this program into hashcat or john the ripper instead of making complex rules and stuff
+creative idea (not that practical but whatever) where you pipe stdout from this program into hashcat or john the ripper instead of making complex rules and stuff

-designed to work with a reasonably small wordlist (not rockyou, preferably)
+designed to work with a reasonably small wordlist (not rockyou, preferably), and with extremely specific requirements (e.g. reverse the first 4 characters of the word unless the word is in the english dictionary)

 ## examples: